Aiswaryabinu/tedx/README.md

 A Django-based web application with user registration, login, role-based dashboards, and Google authentication.

+This project is a full-stack web application built using Django, designed to manage TEDx events with secure user authentication and role-based access.
+It leverages Django's built-in authentication system, extends it with `django-allauth` for Google OAuth integration, and uses Django REST Framework along with JWT (`djangorestframework-simplejwt`) for API authentication.
+The app supports user registration with role selection (Admin/User), separate dashboards for each role, and a simple SQLite database for storage.
+Environment variables are managed with `python-dotenv` for security and flexibility.
+The project structure and templates are organized for

 ## Features

 - User registration with role selection (Admin/User)